Rudd-O/zfs-fedora-installer/README.md

 Notes / known issues
 --------------------

 This script only works on Fedora hosts.
+I accept patches to make it work on CentOS.

 License
 -------